tskit-dev/tskit/docs/development.rst

 - Build the low level module by running ``make`` in the ``python`` directory.
 - Run the tests to ensure everything has worked: ``python -m nose -vs``.
 These should all pass.
+- Install the pre-commit checks: ``pre-commit install``
+- Make your changes in a local branch.
+On each commit a "pre-commit hook" will run checks for code style and common problems (see :ref:`sec_development_code_style`).
+  Sometimes these will report "files were modified by this hook" ``git add`` and ``git commit --amend`` will update the commit with the automatically modified version.
+  The modifications made are for consistency, code readability and designed to minimise merge conflicts.
+They are guaranteed not to modify the functionality of the code.
+To run the checks without committing use ``pre-commit run``.
+To bypass the checks (to save or get feedback on work-in-progress) use ``git commit --no-verify``

-- Make your changes in a local branch, and open a pull request on GitHub when you are ready.
-Please make sure that (a) the tests pass before you open the PR; and (b) your code passes PEP8 checks (see :ref:`sec_development_code_style` below for a git commit hook to ensure this happens automatically) before opening the PR.
+- When ready open a pull request on GitHub.
+Please make sure that the tests pass before you open the PR.

 ****************************
 Continuous integration tests